Why am I so swollen?

 Swelling is due to fluid retention in the body during pregnancy.
 It is due to hormone changes in pregnancy and is common.
 It usually occurs in the feet/ankles and hands/wrists.
 It can also be noticed in the vulval area, in the face and in the general body.
 Historically excessive swelling has been used as a sign of preeclampsia though it usually does not indicate this.
 Also, preeclampsia often occurs without significant swelling.

 Swelling usually gets worst in advanced pregnancy and can be even more marked immediately after delivery.

 Fluid retention in the hands can result in carpal tunnel syndrome.
 This is due to fluid causing pressure on the median nerve as it travels through the carpal tunnel at the base of the hand.
 This may result in pain, weakness, tingling or numbness in the hand and wrist, radiating up the arm.

 As well as not being attractive swelling can cause considerable discomfort and numbness.

 Unilateral swelling can reflect a past injury to that region of the body, varicose veins or even venous thrombosis.

 It will settle once you have had your baby.
 It can get worst in the initial postnatal period.
 It can take some time and occasionally months to go.
 With it settling you will typically produce more urine.

-Please advise me especially if swelling is marked or unilateral, so I can establish the cause and other heath considerations.
+Please advise me especially if swelling is marked or unilateral so I can establish the cause and other health considerations.

-If it is swelling of the feet / ankles then wear loose comfortable shoes.
+If it is swelling of the feet/ankles then wear loose comfortable shoes.
 Sometimes only thongs can be worn.
-Put your feel up as much as possible.
+Put your feet up as much as possible.
 There is no medical benefit in wearing tight stockings unless it makes you feel more comfortable.

 Sorry!
 It will return!